 Best Cold Tolerant Cultivars to Choose

 Most important to ensure overwintering success, of course, is selecting a plant variety that is especially well-suited to withstand cold temperatures.
 We’ve curated a few options for you:

 This variety was originally found growing in a northern New Mexico garden and was brought into cultivation by Charles Martin, an agronomist.

 In its native habitat, it had withstood years of sub-zero winters at high elevations.

 ‘Alcalde’ produces pale blue flowers and wide, olive-green leaves.

 This upright type grows up to 30 to 36 inches tall and 24 to 26 inches wide.

 Considered the most cold-tolerant rosemary variety, ‘Arp’ can withstand temperatures down to -10°F. It grows up to four feet tall and about as wide.

 The slim leaves are gray-green and the flowers are bright blue.
 You can prune this upright plant regularly to create a denser form, or to create a topiary.

-You can find the lemony-flavored ‘Arp’ variety available at Burpee.
+You can find the lemony-flavored ‘Arp’ variety available at Nature Hills Nursery and from Burpee.